camerontbelt/SaveState/README.md

 Use this if you want to perform some action, such as getting results from form search  function.

 ### input
 Use `data-watch="input"` for specific inputs on a form.
+Can also be used on selects.

 ### select
 `data-watch-select=[value|label]`